-Thai e-commerce fulfilment startup Sokochan has recently raised a six-figure sum (US$) from locally listed logistics conglomerate Begistics PCL which will hold a 10 per cent stake in Sokochan.
-The latter will act as more of a strategic investor than a financial investor, said Adrian Stewart, Chief Strategy Officer at Sokochan to KrASIA.
+Thai e-commerce fulfilment startup Sokochan has recently raised a six-figure sum (USD) from locally listed logistics conglomerate Begistics PCL which will hold a 10 per cent stake in Sokochan.
+The latter will act as more of a strategic investor than a financial investor, said Adrian Stewart, chief strategy officer at Sokochan to KrASIA.

 Sokochan will also use the new funds to expand its services outside of Thailand.
 Stewart shared that the startup has already signed a joint venture agreement with a local firm in the transport and warehouse business in Malaysia.
 It intends to be operational in Malaysia by October 2018.

 Founded in 2014, Sokochan helps merchants with storing their goods, picking out the ones that were ordered, packing and shipping items out to customers.
-It operates a 1200 sqm warehouse and is looking to operate a new fulfilment centre with Begistics by end-2018.
+It operates a 1200 sqm warehouse and is looking to operate a new fulfillment center with Begistics by end-2018.

 Begistics, which was incorporated in 1995, operates a port, provides cargo transport, warehousing, customs clearance and other related services.

 Stewart also commented on the state of e-commerce in Thailand, noting that the industry has been growing, especially with Chinese giants like Alibaba and JD entering the fray.

 In April this year, Alibaba announced that it will invest USD 320 million into a Thai digital hub bringing agricultural goods from the Southeast Asian nation overseas.
 In last September, JD and Thai retail conglomerate Central Group formed a USD 500 million joint venture to boost the Chinese company’s operations in Thailand.